status-im/nim-drchaos/README.md

-Dr. Chaos has several advantages over solutions derived from [FuzzDataProvider](https://github.com/google/fuzzing/blob/master/docs/split-inputs.md) which strugle with dynamic types that in particular are nested.
+Dr. Chaos has several advantages over solutions derived from [FuzzDataProvider](https://github.com/google/fuzzing/blob/master/docs/split-inputs.md) which struggle with dynamic types that in particular are nested.
 For a better explanation read what
 [Fuzzcheck's author](https://github.com/loiclec/fuzzcheck-rs/blob/main/articles/why_not_bytes.md)
 has to say.